FI:IV003 Algorithms II - Course Information

 - actively used and modify advanced dynamic data structures and use them for designing effective algorithsm,

 - analyze time complexity and prove correctness of algorithms.

-Lectures and seminars.
-Students are required to solve given algorithmical problems.
+- Lectures and seminars.
+Students are required to solve given algorithmic problems.